 Two winners have declined

-Jean-Paul Sartre declined the 1964 Nobel Prize in Literature because he had consistently declined all official honours.
+Jean-Paul Sartre declined the 1964 Literature Prize because he had consistently declined all official honours.

-Lê Ðức Thọ declined the 1973 Nobel Peace Prize that he and US Secretary of State Henry Kissinger were awarded for negotiating the Vietnam peace agreement.
-He said he could not accept the prize due to the situation in Vietnam.
+In 1973, Lê Ðức Thọ and US Secretary of State Henry Kissinger were awarded the Peace Prize for negotiating the Vietnam peace agreement.
+But Lê Ðức Thọ declined the award, saying he could not accept the prize due to the situation in Vietnam.

 The Nobel Prize is the legacy of Alfred Nobel, a chemist, engineer, inventor and entrepreneur.
 Nobel was born on 21 October 1833 in Stockholm, Sweden, and died on 10 December 1896 in San Remo, Italy.